SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 John Logie Baird (1888-1946), British electrical engineer, inventor and television pioneer.
 Baird was educated in Glasgow, Scotland.
 Following much experimentation, he developed a crude TV apparatus in 1922, able to transmit a picture and receive it over a range of a few feet.
-It was shown in Soho, London, England, in 1926, and by 1929 Baird was involved with early TV transmissions by the BBC.
-Baird's system used a mechanical spinning disc to scan 240 lines for each picture.
-His system was displaced by the Marconi-EMI electronic scanning system with 405 lines.
+By 1929 Baird was involved with early TV transmissions by the BBC.
+Baird's system was later displaced by the Marconi-EMI electronic scanning system.
 Baird also pioneered colour TV, and stereoscopic and big screen TV, as well as ultra-short wave transmission.

 Model release not required.
 Property release not required.